One-Nexus/Synergy/README.md

 ##### Global Sub-Component Styles

-By not passing a parameter to the `sub-component()` mixin, you can apply styles to all sub-components:
+By not passing a parameter to the `sub-component()` mixin, you can apply styles to all sub-components of the parent component:

 ```js
 @include component(widget) {